WasmRS/docs/docs/iota-spec.md

 ### Native Iota Binaries

+See the [wasmRS](./wasmrs.md) document for more information on the wasmRS protocol.

 **Protocol**: RSocket

 **Execution details**: Architecture-specific native binary spawned with configuration that connects back to iota host via RSocket